TheOtherRolesAU/TheOtherRoles/README.md

 # Information
 **The Epic Roles** is a remodded version of the mod [The Other Roles](https://github.com/Eisbison/TheOtherRoles) for [Among Us](https://store.steampowered.com/app/945360/Among_Us).

-Our goal is to make this mod more epic and to add a bunch of new features and roles to it.
+Our goal is to make this mod more epic and to add a bunch of new features, roles and quality of life features to it.

 # Releases
 | Among Us Version| Mod Version | Link |